Floer theory and reduced cohomology on open manifolds: Symplectic cohomology

 Note however that the left hand side of \eqref{eqLocLiouvDom} is naturally a normed vector space while the right hand side is not.
 The equation will thus cease to be true over a non-trivially valued field.
 The generalization of \eqref{eqLocLiouvDom} for the non-trivially valued case is the following excision principle

 whenever $M$ is a Liouville manifold and $V$ is a Liouville subdomain with $\hat{V}$ its completion.
 This follows by the no escape Lemma near the concave boundary of $M\setminus V$.
 See \cite{Ritter13}.
 We now formulate a theorem showing that this independence of the ambient manifold holds under more general conditions for skeleta of Liouville domains.
 In the following, we denote by $SH^{*,0}(M|V)$ the subgroup consisting of periodic orbits that are contractible in $M$.
-The proofs of the following Theorems are given in \S \ref{subSecLiouville}. \begin{tm} Let $M$ be symplectically a-spherical and let $U$ be a Liouville domain.
-Let $i:U\to M$ be an embedding with the property that $i_*H_1(U;\R)\to H_1(M;\R)$ is injective.
-Then
+The proofs of the following Theorems as well as some pertinent definitions are given in \S \ref{subSecLiouville}. \begin{tm} Let $M$ be symplectically aspherical and let $U$ be a Liouville domain with Liouville field $Z$.
+Let $i:U\to M$ be an embedding with the property that $i_*:H_1(U;\R)\to H_1(M;\R)$ is injective.
+Then, denoting by $\Skel(U,Z)$ the skeleton of $U$ with respect to $Z$,